History of Romania: Dacia

 Geto-Dacians inhabited both sides of the Tisa river prior to the rise of the Celtic Boii and again after the latter were defeated by the Dacians under the king Burebista.
-It seems likely that the Dacian state arose as a tribal confederacy, which was united only by charismatic leadership in both military-political and ideological-religious domains.
-At the beginning of the 2nd century BC (before 168 BC), under the rule of king Rubobostes, a Dacian king in present-day Transylvania, the Dacians' power in the Carpathian basin increased after they defeated the Celts, who held power in the region since the Celtic invasion of Transylvania in the 4th century BC.
+It seems likely that the Dacian state arose as a tribal confederacy, which was united only by charismatic leadership.
+Before 168 BC, under the rule of king Rubobostes in present-day Transylvania, the Dacians' power in the Carpathian basin increased after they defeated the Celts, who held power in the region since the Celtic invasion of Transylvania in the 4th century BC.

 A kingdom of Dacia also existed as early as the first half of the 2nd century BC under King Oroles.
 Conflicts with the Bastarnae and the Romans (112–109 BC, 74 BC), against whom they had assisted the Scordisci and Dardani, greatly weakened the resources of the Dacians.
 The Roman historian Trogus Pompeius wrote about king Oroles punishing his soldiers into sleeping at their wives' feet and doing the household chores, because of their initial failure in defeating the invaders.
-Subsequently, the now "highly motivated" Dacian army defeated the Bastarnae and king Oroles lifted all sanctions.
+Subsequently, the now "highly motivated" Dacian army defeated the Bastarnae.

 Burebista (Boerebista), a contemporary of Julius Caesar, ruled Geto-Dacian tribes between 82 BC and 44 BC.
-He thoroughly reorganised the army and attempted to raise the moral standard and obedience of the people by persuading them to cut their vines and give up drinking wine.
+He reorganized the army and attempted to raise the moral standard and obedience of the people by persuading them to give up wine.
 During his reign, the limits of the Dacian Kingdom were extended to their maximum.
 The Bastarnae and Boii were conquered, and even the Greek towns of Olbia and Apollonia on the Black Sea (Pontus Euxinus) recognized Burebista's authority.
 In 53 BC, Caesar stated that the Dacian territory was on the eastern border of the Hercynian Forest.

 Burebista suppressed the indigenous minting of coinages by four major tribal groups, adopting imported or copied Roman denarii as a monetary standard.
-During his reign, Burebista transferred Geto-Dacians capital from Argedava to Sarmizegetusa Regia.
-For at least one and a half centuries, Sarmizegetusa was the Dacians' capital and reached its peak under King Decebalus.
-The Dacians appeared so formidable that Caesar contemplated an expedition against them, which his death in 44 BC prevented.
-In the same year, Burebista was murdered, and the kingdom was divided into four (later five) parts under separate rulers.
+During his reign, Burebista transferred the Geto-Dacian capital from Argedava to Sarmizegetusa Regia.
+For at least one and a half centuries, Sarmizegetusa served as the Dacians’ capital and reached its zenith under King Decebalus.
+The Dacians appeared so formidable that Caesar contemplated launching an expedition against them, which was prevented by his death in 44 BC.
+That same year, Burebista was assassinated, and the kingdom was subsequently divided into four—later five—parts under separate rulers.

-One of these entities was Cotiso's state, to whom Augustus betrothed his own five-year-old daughter Julia.
-He is well known from the line in Horace (Occidit Daci Cotisonis agmen, Odes, III.
-8. 18).